readingcapital/readingcapital.github.io/volume-3/chapter-12-commentary.md

 A variation of the wage does not affect the value of a commodity which is produced by a capital of medium composition.
 Newly created value is merely distributed differently between capital and labour.
 It is the same for the production prices of these commodities.

-III.
-The Capitalist’s Grounds for Compensation
+3. The Capitalist’s Grounds for Compensation
 --------------------------------------------